AvadhootK/WAD_assignment_2.a/README.md

 First assignment of Web Application Development

 ## Assignment 1_a :
-`E-commerce website` using HTML, CSS and javascript.
+<b>E-commerce website</b> using HTML, CSS and javascript.

 ## Assignment 1_b :
-Get user registration using `Survey Form` and push data into Local Storage.
+Get user registration data using <b>Survey</b> Form and push data into Local Storage.